Pavlovskaya Chicken: History, Appearance, Eggs and Raising Tips

 Pavlovskaya roosters can be haughty and not inclined to socialize with other birds.
 The breed’s hens, on the other hand, are sociable enough and mingle well with others.

 Their trusting nature will ensure that they don’t really feel the need to escape.
-As long as you give them what they need, these ornery chickens will stay in your coop happily.
+As long as you give them what they need, these delightful chickens will stay in your coop happily.

 However, as the roosters are given to fussiness and arrogance, it is considered best that they are isolated in the coop.